Critical access hospitals, hospitals, eligible providers.

 Syndromic surveillance is the collection and analysis of health data about a clinical syndrome that has a major impact on the health of the population.
-We can collect health data and analyze it to detect syndromes.
-We can also figure out if there is a critical impact on public health in a specific area.
+Health data is collected and analyzed to detect syndromes.
+Specific areas of critical impact on public health can then be detected.

 The Department collects near real-time data from the discharge records of emergency room departments.
 We started this system in 2009 to: